-- 1) Public Service/Interest: Did the student provide a genuine service to the community or public? - 2) Volunteer: Did the student receive any compensation (including class credit) for the work other than reimbursement for expenses or costs? - 3) Did the volunteer hours qualify under the conditions stated in this Public Interest Program description?
+- Community Service, or Public Service)? - 2) Volunteer: Did the student receive any compensation (including class credit) for the work other than reimbursement for expenses or costs? - 3) Procedure: Was the activity approved in advance?
+Were hours submitted in a timely fashion, on the proper form, and verified by a qualified supervisor?